Gluten Free Flours – Here Is What You Need to Know

 Arrowroot is a Grain/Gluten Free Flour

 Arrowroot flour is another great substitute for wheat flours.
 It is extracted from pulp of the arrowroot plant, Maranta arundinacea.
 Arrowroot flour is high in protein and it is loaded with nutrients.
 It is easily digested and can be used in recipes for those who have a sensitive gut.
 Arrowroot is known to also help regulate blood sugar and cholesterol levels.
 Like tapioca flour, arrowroot has a neutral taste.
 It can also be substituted for cornstarch as a thickening agent in soups, gravies, sauces, stew, puddings and custards.
 Arrowroot starch can be used in baked goods, substituting ¼ of the recipes’ flour6.
 It can also be used to add a crispy texture to “oven-fried” foods.
 Experimentation is the key to working with arrowroot flour.
-It can be found in most grocery stores and online.
+It can be found in most grocery stores.

 Tiger Nut Flour (No, it does not come from actual tigers)